marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 2.2.2 =
+* 07.11.2010
+* URE plugin Settings page was anavailable for some installations in multi-site environment.
+It is fixed by changing 'add_users' capability for administrator access to the 'edit_users'.
+* Turkish translation is added.

 = 2.2.1 =
 * 09.10.2010
 * Critical bug "Fatal error: Class 'SimplePie' not found in /" is fixed.
 This is a required update as URE plugin Settings page did not opened in previous version if you have not some of other my plugins installed :).